swapnilsethi/House-Price-Prediction-Kaggle-Competition/README.md

 ### Personal Goal

-This is my first project into predicative data science.
-The goal of this project is to learn about the data science project lifecycle, feature engineering and feature selection concepts, model design, hyperparameter tuning using cross validation methodologies, and so on.
+This is my first project into the world of predictive data science.
+The purpose of this project is to gain knowledge of the data science project lifecycle, feature engineering and feature selection ideas, model construction, hyperparameter tuning using cross validation approaches, and so on.

 ### Problem Statement

-Predict houses sales price using suitable machine learning model.
+Predict sale price of a houses using a machine learning model.
 This is a Kaggle [compitation](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview) question.

 ### Dataset